Agoric/agoric-sdk/packages/swing-store/docs/swingstore.md

 Within each incarnation, execution is broken into one or more "spans", with a "current span" and zero or more "historic spans".
 This breaks up the transcript into corresponding spans.

 Each historic span ends with a `save-snapshot` entry which records the creation and saving of an XS heap snapshot.
 The initial span starts with a `start-worker` entry, while all non-initial spans start with a `load-snapshot` entry.
+The final span of historic incarnations each end with a `shutdown-worker` entry.

-Each `save-snapshot` entry adds a new snapshot to the `snapStore`, so each vat has zero or more snapshots, of which the last one is called the "current snapshot", and the earlier ones are called "historical snapshots".
+Each `save-snapshot` entry adds a new snapshot to the `snapStore`, so each vat has zero or more snapshots, of which the last one is called the "current" or "in-use" snapshot, and the earlier ones are called "historical snapshots".

 (note: the `deliveryNum` counter is scoped to the vat and does not reset at incarnation or span boundaries)